GiovanniSalmeri/yellow-burger/README.md

 <p align="center"><img src="burger-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/GiovanniSalmeri/yellow-burger/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to show a hambuger menu

 The hambuger menu is created by the layout `system/layouts/burger.html`.
 In order to use it you can do either of the following: